3 Silent Confidence Killers (and How to Fix Them)

 - You seem more approachable.

-- You carry yourself with more ease.
+- You carry yourself with greater ease.

 - You stop obsessing over flaws that most people barely notice.